KDD-Code/KDD-Code.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an associate professor in School of Information Science and Technology at Yunnan Normal University, start from spring 2024.
-Before that, I was an associate professor at School of Computer Science and Technology,  Xi’an University of Posts and Telecommunications.
-I received the Ph.D. degree in Computer Science at Northwestern Polytechnical University in 2021, and received the B.E. degree in Electronic Information Engineering at Daqing Normal University in 2015.
+I am currently an Associate Professor in the School of Information Science and Technology at Yunnan Normal University, starting in Spring 2024.
+Previously, I served as an Associate Professor in the School of Computer Science and Technology at Xi’an University of Posts and Telecommunications.
+I earned my Ph.D. in Computer Science from Northwestern Polytechnical University in 2021 and my B.E. in Electronic Information Engineering from Daqing Normal University in 2015.

-I’m always looking for self-motivated master students and undergraduate intern.
-If you’re interested, please feel free to contact me by email.
+I am always seeking self-motivated master’s students and undergraduate interns.
+If you are interested, feel free to reach out to me via email.

 # 🎖 Research Interests
 Our team’s research interests focus on the following areas:
-1. Representation learning；
+1. Image Representation learning；
-2. Data mining and computer vision problems in limited annotation scenarios;
+2. Computer vision problems in scenarios with limited annotations, especially in unmanned vision;
 3. Applications of artificial intelligence in bioinformatics；
-4. Applications of artificial intelligence in geophysics；
+4. Applications of artificial intelligence in geophysics.

 # 🔥 Services
 - Journal Reviewer: IEEE-TNNLS, IEEE-TCSVT, IEEE-TIP, etc.

 # 📖 Educations
-- *2017.09 - 2021.06*, Ph.D.Advisor: Prof. Feiping Nie,School of Artificial Intelligence, Optics and Electronics(iOPEN) Northwestern Polytechnical University.
+- *2017.09 - 2021.06*, Ph.D.Advisor: Prof. Feiping Nie, School of Artificial Intelligence, Optics and Electronics(iOPEN) Northwestern Polytechnical University.
 - *2011.09 - 2015.06*, B.E.Daqing Normal University.

 # 💻 Collaboration
-- Machine Learing, Computer vision and Time series analysis Prof. Feiping Nie
+- Machine Learning, Computer vision Prof. Feiping Nie
 - Geophysics Prof. Xinming Wu

 # 📝 Selected Publications